Stephen Hadley: National Security Advisor

 On January 26, 2005, he replaced Condoleezza Rice as National Security Advisor, upon Rice's confirmation as Secretary of State.
 In that capacity he was the principal White House foreign policy advisor to President Bush, directed the National Security Council staff, and ran the interagency national security policy development and execution process.

+Hadley played a significant role during the critical phase of the Iraq War, including the controversial 2007 "surge" strategy, which increased U.S. troop levels to combat rising insurgency and stabilize the country.
+He helped manage the transition from large-scale military operations to more focused counterinsurgency efforts.
 In 2007 Hadley led a public media campaign in an effort to convince the public that the proposed Iraq surge would work.

 Hadley was known for avoiding focused public attention.
 In a 2006 profile, The Washington Post described Hadley as "a modest man in an immodest job.
 In a town populated by people nursing grandiose views of their own importance and scheming for greater glory, Hadley still thinks of himself as a staff man.
 He sits at the pinnacle of power, but articulates no sweeping personal vision of the world and has made a point of staying in the shadows."

 In his book Palestine: Peace Not Apartheid, former president Jimmy Carter recounts that Hadley, in his capacity as national security adviser (Carter calls him by title rather than by name) personally denied Carter permission to visit Syrian president Bashar al-Assad in early 2005, in the wake of the administration's decision to isolate the regime, due its "differences with Syria concerning U.S. policy in Iraq".

+He helped steer negotiations with North Korea through the Six-Party Talks, aiming to denuclearize the Korean Peninsula.